 Additional data, such as citations, patents, clinical trials and usage numbers will follow over time.
 This high quality data from trusted and reliable sources provides a rich semantic description of how information is related, as well as enabling innovative visualizations of the scholarly domain.

 By doing so, Springer Nature SciGraph overcomes former boundaries by relating comprehensive information about the research landscape.
 It represents a further step in data integration and it will continue to grow organically.
-This platform will increase the discoverability of high quality data as larger parts of our datasets will be made freely available under a CC BY-NC 4.0 license.
+Our aim is to increase the discoverability of high quality data as larger parts of our datasets will be made freely available under a CC BY-NC 4.0 license.

 The data in Springer Nature SciGraph is projected to contain 1.5 to 2 billion triples.
-It will comprise metadata from journals and articles, books and chapters, organizations, institutions, funders, research grants, patents, clinical trials, substances, conference series, events, citations and reference networks, Altmetrics, links to research datasets and much more.
+We are constantly iterating on adding more metadata from journals and articles, books and chapters, organizations, institutions, funders, research grants, patents, clinical trials, substances, conference series, events, citations and reference networks, Altmetrics, links to research datasets and much more.